Have you ever missed a flight?

 If your flight is late, you can get EU flight delay compensation.

-If, however, the flight is cancelled and it has happened less than 2 weeks before the flight - EU flight cancellation compensation, if you’re denied boarding because of overbooking - EU denied boarding compensation.
+If a flight is cancelled less than 2 weeks before the departure - EU flight cancellation compensation.
+If you’re denied boarding due to overbooking - EU denied boarding compensation.
 But what about missed connecting flight compensation?
-Can you make a claim for missed connecting flight?
-Yes and no.
+What are your rights?

 Yes, sometimes you’ll be entitled to compensation.